Sports medicine: Modern establishment of the specialty

-The Italian version of this page Medicina dello sport states that Sports Medicine societies were first established in Switzerland (1922) followed by: Germany (1924), France (1929) and Italy (1929) (Italian Sports Medicine Federation).
+Continental European countries were the first to establish medical groups with a focus on sport in the earliest part of the 20th Century.
+Possibly the earliest establishment of a society of Sports Medicine was the DGSP in Germany in 1912.
+The Italian version of this page Medicina dello sport states that Sports Medicine societies were first established in Switzerland (1922) followed by France (1929) and Italy (1929) (Italian Sports Medicine Federation).
 In Germany in the 1920s, an attempt was made to upskill thousands of doctors and other health professionals in sport and exercise medicine, without establishing it as a distinct specialty at that stage, but it failed due to lack of funding in the Depression.
-Sports medicine was established as a specialty in Italy, the first country to do so, in 1958.
+Sports medicine was established as a distinct specialty in Italy, the first country to do so, in 1958.
 The European Union of Medical Specialists has defined necessary training requirements for the establishment of the specialty of Sports Medicine in a given European country.
+In May 2024, the EU approved cross recognition of sports medicine qualifications between 11 different countries.
 It is a goal of the European Federation of Sports Medicine Associations to eventually establish Sports Medicine as a specialty in all European countries.

-In Australia and New Zealand, Sport and Exercise Medicine is a stand-alone medical specialty, with the Australasian College of Sport and Exercise Physicians being one of Australia's 15 recognized medical specialty Colleges.
+In Australia and New Zealand, Sport and Exercise Medicine (SEM) is a stand-alone medical specialty, with the Australasian College of Sport and Exercise Physicians being one of Australia's 15 recognized medical specialty Colleges.
+Australia, New Zealand and the UK have been cited as pioneer countries in the establishment of SEM as a stand-alone specialty.

 The USA (and many other countries) follow the model of recognizing Sports Medicine as an official subspecialty of multiple other primary medical specialties.
+The most common primary specialties prior to a sports medicine subspecialty in the USA are family practice, orthopedics and physiatry.